 O.Obj_Reuse requires that data is not transferred with resources when those resources are reallocated from one partition to another.
 FDP_RIP2.
 And FPR_UNO.1 sufficiently satisfies this requirement.
-FDP_RIP.2 helps ensure than any previous content of a resource is made unavailable when that resource is de-allocated from any and all objects.
-FPR_UNO.1 helps ensure that users/subjects are unable to observe any operation on any object/resource by any other object/subject.
+FDP_RIP.2 ensures than any previous content of a resource is made unavailable when that resource is deallocated from any and all objects.
+FPR_UNO.1 ensures that users/subjects are unable to observe any operation on any object/resource by any other object/subject.